 The Gynaecological Oncology Centre, the first of its kind, was established in 1989 and has world wide standing for its work on ovarian cancer and gynaecological malignancy.

-The construction of the new Royal Hospital for Women at Randwick commenced in 1994 and will be completed by late-1996.
+The construction of the new Royal Hospital for Women at Randwick commenced in 1994 and will be completed in 1997.

 The St George Hospital